ONSdigital/dp-census-atlas/TACTICAL_PROD_S3_ZIP_FILES.md

 ```
 12. Once done and checked, **clean up!**:
     - remove the reference to your user ID from the bucket policy.
+    - remove `S3:PutObject` from the list of permitted bucket actions.
     - remove the zip file and unzipped directory from the atlas host filesystem
     - logout from sso with `aws sso logout`
     - remove your AWS credenentials by either deleting or blanking `~/.aws/config`